 Light and communication: Whether you're home without power or leaving a disaster area or evacuation zone, light and communication will be very important.
 Flashlights provide enough light for many situations.
 Hand-crank flashlights are lighter than battery-powered ones; consider having both in your preparedness supply.
 Candles are an affordable lighting option.
 Lanterns may be hand-cranked, battery-powered, or propane-powered.
 AM/FM radios are useful when you need to find out what the emergency is, how long it's expected to last, and what you're advised to do, while two-way radios can help you stay in touch with family and friends when the power and phone lines are down.
 Include the appropriate fuel sources for lighting and communication supplies in your emergency preparedness kits, including matches, batteries, and propane canisters.

-Survival and rescue: Include in your supplies all the survival gear you might need if you have to evacuate your home, such as ponchos, all-weather blankets, whistles, flares, or signals.
-Keep some of these at home as well in case the house gets cold or you get trapped inside and need to call for help.
+Survival and rescue: Emergencies can include everything from the power being out for longer than a few hours to being evacuated from your home.
+In addition to storing emergency essentials in your home, purchase or assemble a 72-hour kit that you can easily grab if you need to evacuate the area.
+Keep one on hand for each member of your household and for each pet.
+Include all the survival gear you might need if you have to evacuate, such as ponchos, all-weather blankets, whistles, flares, or signals.
+Keep some of these at home in case the house gets cold or you get trapped inside and need to call for help.
 Your car and workplace should also have some survival and rescue supplies for emergencies.